 Nevertheless, we will often make a one-of assumption, as we did in Figure 14.1, even if classes are not really mutually exclusive.
 For the classification problem of identifying the language of a document, the one-of assumption is a good approximation as most text is written in only one language.
-In such cases, the one-of assumption simplifies the classification problem without a large decrease in classification accuracy.
+In such cases, imposing a one-of constraint can increase the classifier's effectiveness because errors that are due to the fact that the any-of classifiers assigned a document to either no class or more than one class are eliminated.

-J hyperplanes do not divide $\mathbb{R}^{|V|}$ into J distinct regions as illustrated in Figure 14.11.
-Thus, we must use a combination method when using binary linear classifiers for one-of classification.
+I hyperplanes do not divide $\mathbb{R}^{|V|}$ into I distinct regions as illustrated in Figure 14.12.
+Thus, we must use a combination method when using twoclass linear classifiers for one-of classification.
 The simplest method is to rank classes and then select the top-ranked class.
 Geometrically, the ranking can be with respect to the distances from the J linear separators.
-Documents
+Documents close to a class's separator are more likely to be misclassified, so the greater the distance from the separator, the more plausible it is that a positive classification decision is correct.
+Alternatively, we can use a direct measure of confidence to rank classes, for example, probability of class membership.
+We can state this algorithm for one-of classification with linear classifiers as follows: